 - State Significant Infrastructure Application

-Roads and Maritime submitted a State Significant Infrastructure Application with the Department of Planning and Environment (DPE) early in the planning process to identify issues that must be addressed in the Environmental Impact Statement (EIS) State Significant Infrastructure Applications.
+Roads and Maritime submitted a State Significant Infrastructure Application with the Department of Planning, Industry and Environment (DPIE) early in the planning process to identify issues that must be addressed in the Environmental Impact Statement (EIS) State Significant Infrastructure Applications.

 - Scoping Report

 A Scoping Report was prepared by Roads and Maritime Services to support the State Significant Infrastructure Application.
 The Scoping Report is available to view or download or can also be viewed on the DPE Major Projects website.

 - Environmental Impact Statement

 The Environmental Impact Statement (EIS) examines all potential environmental and social impacts that may occur during the construction and operation of the project, and proposes mitigation measures to reduce these impacts.
 The EIS was publicly exhibited from 7 November to 14 December 2018, and is available to view or download on the DPE Major Projects website.